-At the Personal Injury Law Firm of Bart Bernard, we believe in holding manufacturers of defective medical devices accountable for their wrongdoing.
+At the Personal Injury Bart Bernard Personal Injury Lawyers, we believe in holding manufacturers of defective medical devices accountable for their wrongdoing.
 Many of our clients have endured painful complications from hernia mesh implants — devices meant to restore and not harm.
 At present, there are nearly 3,000 hernia mesh lawsuits pending in courtrooms around the country, and most have been transferred into multidistrict litigation (MDL) to expedite proceedings in the legal system.

 Manufacturers like Ethicon, Atrium Medical and Bard find themselves at the forefront of escalating litigation involving claims of debilitating hernia mesh injuries.
 Plaintiffs are seeking compensation for medical bills, revision surgeries, lost income, loss of consortium, as well as pain and emotional suffering.
 There is no cost to consult Louisiana attorney Bart Bernard about your case.
 If you suffered injury or recurrence after receiving a surgical implant, you may be eligible to file a hernia mesh lawsuit against the manufacturer.
 Bart Bernard is currently accepting hernia mesh cases in Lafayette, Baton Rouge and throughout Louisiana.